roadsidemultimedia/Docs/getting-started/system-requirements.md

 ## Visual Editor Requirements ##

 PageLines DMS Visual Editor is currently only compatible with Google Chrome.
 The reason behind this is that Chrome has the best compiler and fastest javascript.
-Therefore if you wish to use the PageLines DMS Visual Editor, you will need to use [Google Chrome](http://www.google.com/intl/en_uk/chrome/browser/).
+Therefore if you wish to use the PageLines DMS Visual Editor, [Google Chrome](http://www.google.com/intl/en_uk/chrome/browser/) is required.

 ## Server Requirements ##